-Ah, the dreaded wax.
+Ah, the dreaded hair removal wax.
 Either you love it, or hate it.
-Now, I’ve had my eyebrows waxed for years – absolutely LOVE it – but never any other part of my body.
+I used to get my eyebrows waxed for years – absolutely LOVE it – but never any other part of my body waxed.
 And I paid for it; every 3-4 weeks, $20 fluttered out of my pocket for two or three quick strips ripped from my face.
 That sounds awful when said aloud.

 About a year ago I purchased the GiGi Mini Pro Starter Kit, which is a professional wax starter kit.
 I did my research, and tried several other waxes out there that didn’t work like at the salon, and I was promised that this wax kit would do the job.
 This beaut has saved me so much money in razors, and more with how much I’d spend to have someone wax for me!

 It came with a little wax warmer, all the necessary essentials like the muslin wax strips, and even pre/post wax lotions and cleansers.
 But I went ahead and bought the huge toilet roll of muslin (and I would recommend you do the same when you buy the kit).

 It took many tries to get the wax down, and on how to do it correctly.
 I’m talking hair length, how to apply the wax, ripping off the strip, the direction to rip off the strip, and how to efficiently wax off an entire leg.
 Truth is, I don’t get EVERY little hair – OK – let’s be real, and I doubt a wax professional does, either.
 But the more you wax in general, at least for me, the thinner the hair grows back and the longer it takes for the hair to even grow back.
 So you miss a hair, two or a patch – it’s OK.